 - assistance in obtaining various types of visas for immigrating to Italy;

-- assistance in obtaining Italian citizenship under the local legislation;
+- consultacy for obtaining Italian citizenship under the local legislation;

-- assistance in applying for residence permits with the Italian authorities;
+- legal help for applying for residence permits with the Italian authorities;

 - assistance in applying for appeals related to immigration to Italy;

-- assistance in applying for work-related permits in Italy;
+- legal advice in applying for work-related permits in Italy;

 - guidance in corporate and business immigration to Italy – obtaining golden visa for Italy.